Options When Adjustment of Status (to Permanent Resident) Is Denied

 Starting Over With a New Green Card Application

-However, if you don't have a lawful right to remain in the United States, you might have to leave and either return or do the bulk of the application process through a U.S. consulate.
-Meanwhile, if you've already spent time in the U.S. unlawfully, you might not be allowed back in for several years.
-(That's because you will likely have become inadmissible due to your record of unlawful presence in the United States.)
+However, if you don’t have a lawful right to remain in the United States at the current time, you might have to leave the country and either return at another time or do the bulk of the application process through a U.S. consulate.
+Meanwhile, if you have already spent time in the United States unlawfully, you might not be allowed back in for several years.
+(That's because you will likely have become inadmissible due to your record of unlawful presence in the United States, and are thus subject to either a 3- or 10-year time bar.)

 Adjustment of status is granted at the discretion of USCIS.
 If your application for adjustment of status has been denied, you can be subject to deportation (removal) proceedings.
 Seek the assistance of an experienced U.S. immigration attorney.
-The attorney can help you decide what to do next.
+The attorney can help you decide what to do next, and keep track of whether, for instance, USCIS is moving your case into the immigration court system.

 NEED IMMIGRATION HELP ?